Kuronons/FZ_graphics/Animations/Virus/readme.md

    - ___CMOSDead___

-      Inspired by the 1998's *<B>CMOSDead</b>* DOS virus.
+      Inspired by the 1998's *<B>CMOSDead</b>* DOS virus.<BR>
       Passive frames are the command line in loop, pushing back will show the payload.

       Note : Thinking of making a second version that would respect a bit more the original payload display.